Skip to main content

 Having such structured content means your developers can choose what logical fields to include when presenting your content to any channel, which is important in any strategy for headless CMS.

-A style guide will help content authors to maintain quality, consistency, and even legality across any channel.
+A style guide will help content authors maintaining quality, consistency, and even legality across any channel.
 This can be achieved through simple documents or through a more comprehensive design system.

-See also: Integrating Enonic XP with your design system »
+See also: Integrating Enonic with Your Design System »

-As a bonus, it never hurts to adopt agile principles in your organisation, and the principles remain of course with content operations.
+As a bonus, it never hurts to adopt agile principles in your organization, and the principles also pertain to content operations.
 Being agile means that your ContentOps team can build solutions and create content faster, especially in a changing environment.
-Agility may also entail more technically minded topics, like continuous deployment and a fully managed experience cloud.
+Agility may also entail more technically minded topics, like continuous deployment and a fully managed cloud service.

 As Barb Mosher Zinck of Diginomica points out, the establishment of a functioning ContentOps will not happen overnight.
 All essential stakeholders need to be involved for at least one year until the content operations are running smoothly.

-We conclude with the well-spoken words of Angus Edwardson on Boye-co.com:
+We conclude with the wise words of Angus Edwardson on Boye-co.com:

 “Content operations simply calls for the same respect that has been given to software development to be given to content.”